Lightning-AI/pytorch-lightning/docs/source-pytorch/common/precision_basic.rst

      - No
      - Yes
      - No
-     - Yes
    * - BFloat16 Mixed
      - Yes
      - Yes
      - Yes
-     - No
    * - 32 True
      - Yes
      - Yes
      - Yes
-     - Yes
    * - 64 True
      - Yes
      - Yes
-     - No
      - No